mathieulehan/MML-classification/README.md

 **On your datasets, which framework + algorithm is best ranked (compared to other frameworks) in terms of :**
 + Execution time : R is taking from 6 to 15 seconds (depending on the algorithm) to process iris.csv dataset.
 Weka is a bit slower, and Scikitlearn is the fastest.
 + Recall : R algorithms have a recall of 0.95.
-Weka : ... and Scikitlearn : 0.98
+Weka : ..., Scikitlearn : 0.98 and XGBoost
+  : 0.96.
+Keep in mind that the results we are getting can vary between two computers for the execution time and are based on only one execution for the recall.
+That means the execution time can be higher or lower depending on the hardware but globally, wont change anything in our ranking due to the proportionality relationship.
+For the recall, results can differ from one execution to another (from 0.98 to 0.96 to 0.94 to 0.92 in python for both libraries ScikitLearn and XGBoost).
+But algorithms could be compared over a given number of iterations.

 **Among machine learning frameworks and algorithms, are some implementations significantly slower/precise than others ?**
 + Sickit-learn seems more precise, with a recall at 98 percent for the training test and SVM, Ramdom Forest, Logistic Regression.
 It means that it predicts in 98 percent of cases the right variety of flower